Fall info fun

 Every weekend in October, the Pumpkin Festival at Stone Mountain Park, offers fun and entertainment for the entire family.
 Costume contests, puppet parades and a trick-or-treat scavenger hunt are just a few highlights.
 Enjoy storytelling, pie-eating contests and more.

-STONE MOUNTAIN SCOTTISH FESTIVAL AND HIGHLAND GAMES (canceled for 2020)
+STONE MOUNTAIN SCOTTISH FESTIVAL AND HIGHLAND GAMES

 Be a Scot for the day at the Stone Mountain Scottish Festival and Highland Games.
 Authentic Highland music fills the park while tartan-clad families participate in Clan Challenge athletic events.
 Dancing demonstrations, heritage information booths and eclectic shops are just a few of the weekend’s highlights.

 Searching for some alternative family fun?
 The Little 5 Points Halloween Festival and Parade is a unique event, showcasing the most dynamic, creative community in Atlanta.
 Pumpkin decorating, street vendors and live performances fill this two-day event.
 And the sweetest treat of all is that it’s totally free.